-We offer innovative educational programs for preK-8 students across our district to use water as a teaching tool inside and outside the classroom.
+We offer innovative educational programs for pre-K to 8th grade students across our district, using water as a teaching tool inside and outside the classroom.
 Our educator loves visiting schools and teaching young people about the importance of water and a healthy environment to the community.
 To schedule a free program, please call us at 203-777-1142.